kubernetes/kubernetes/docs/devel/releasing.md

 (see above,) and look at the critical jobs building from that branch.
 First glance through builds and look for nice solid rows of green builds, and then check temporally with the other critical builds to make sure they're solid around then as well.
-Once you find some greens, you can find the Git hash for a build by looking at the Full Console Output and searching for `githash=`.
+Once you find some greens, you can find the git hash for a build by looking at the Full Console Output and searching for `githash=`.
 You should see a line: